Resident Management Companies (RMCs) in high-rise buildings

 The Resident Engagement Strategy

-This is a document outlining how the PAP communicates with and engages residents on safety matters, including plans for engaging residents in decisions about safety-related work.
+This is a document outlining how the PAP communicates and engages with residents on safety matters.

-Evidence of consultation and meetings held with residents about building safety should be retained.
+Evidence of consultation, engagement and meetings held with residents about building safety should be retained.

-Engagement includes provision of certain information to residents.
+Resident engagement also includes provision of certain documents and information.
+This is the responsibility of each AP.
 Copies of this information should be retained.

 This includes: